cositools/cosi-setup/README.md

 ### Ubuntu and macOS Monterey

-The single line setup script from above work out of the box on Ubuntu 20.04 and macOS Monterey with M1 chip.
+The single line setup script from above should work out of the box on Ubuntu 20.04 and macOS Monterey with M1 chip.
-Other systems are still under testing.
+Other systems are still being tested.

 ### Cluster's and supercomputers

 Since the COSItools might be installed on a few systems where the user has not full control over the setup, and cannot install individual packages, below are a few examples on how to handle these cases.

 #### UC Berkeley's savio cluster

-This approach worked last on 4/20022.
+This approach worked last on 4/20/2022.

 The Savio cluster uses scientific linux as well as "environment modules" to load specific software packages.
 In order, to compile COSItools, you need to load the following modules: